Greaver77/valkyrie/Booting-Up-Valkyrie.md

 ##Assumptions##
 1. You are running from a source installation.
 For running from debians, the steps are pretty much exactly the same just without the steps to make sure your catkin workspaces are built/installed

 2. You know your robot's IP address.
-This documentation will refer to your robots IP addresses as <Link-IP> for the IP address of the Link computer and <Zelda-IP> for the IP address of the Zelda computer.
+This documentation will refer to your robots IP addresses as 'Link-IP' for the IP address of the Link computer and 'Zelda-IP' for the IP address of the Zelda computer.

 ##Power On Valkyrie##